Norm Crosby: Career

 Crosby went solo as a stand-up comedian, adopting a friendly, blue collar, guy-next-door persona in the 1950s.
 Crosby refined his standup monologues by interpolating malapropisms.
 He first appeared on The Tonight Show Starring Johnny Carson in December 1964.
 In late-1968, he co-starred on The Beautiful Phyllis Diller Show, an NBC twelve-week series.

-In 1972 he was a guest star on an episode of Adam-12, "Eyewitness".
+Crosby made two guest appearances on Adam-12, the first in 1971 as guest star Dewey Conroy in the episode "Reason to Run", then later in 1972 as guest star as Charlie in the episode "Eyewitness".

 In 1974, he co-hosted a Canadian variety television series, Everything Goes.
 From 1974 through 1984 he was on over half a dozen Dean Martin Celebrity Roasts including one of George Burns and two separate ones of Redd Foxx.
 From 1978 through 1981, he hosted a nationally syndicated series, The Comedy Shop, in which a mix of up-and-coming stand-up comics and vaudeville legends presented their material.

 In the late 1970s and early 1980s, Crosby became a commercial pitchman for Anheuser-Busch Natural Light beer.
 During this time, he also appeared as a celebrity guest on a number of game shows, including Celebrity Bowling, Liar's Club, Tattletales, and Hollywood Squares.

 From 1983 until the program's dissociation from Jerry Lewis in 2010, Crosby co-hosted and contributed to the annual Jerry Lewis MDA Labor Day Telethon.

 He has a star on the Hollywood Walk of Fame at 6560 Hollywood Boulevard.